Best Pintxos in San Sebastian: 8 Spots You Need to Try

 Bar Bergara

-Located just across the Urumea River in the Gros neighborhood, where wide streets are flanked by 19th century apartment buildings and handfuls of great pintxos bars.
+Located across the Urumea River in the wide streets of the Gros neighborhood, you will find handfuls of great pintxo bars among 19th century buildings.
 One of those perfect pintxos spots is Bar Bergara

 slices of bread with different toppings like seafood, meat and cheese